United In One Goal

 WE ADDRESS ROOT CAUSES

 While a band-aid fix may help in the short-term, we also aim to create lasting change.
 By learning more about the factors that influence issues like poverty, we can tackle them early and develop long-term solutions as part of a larger network of over 70 programs.
 Our programs and partners are providing essential health and social services to those most vulnerable right her in Hastings & Prince Edward.
-We can no do it without you – our partners.
+We can not do it without you – our partners.
 Together we are stronger.

 55 Harriett Street, Belleville ON K8P 1V6